NethermindEth/StarknetByExample/CONTRIBUTING.md

 1. Clone this repository.

 2. Install the required dependencies using pnpm:

 ```
 pnpm i
 ```

+3. Rust related packages:

+   - Install toolchain providing `cargo` using [rustup](https://rustup.rs/).
+   - Install [mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) and the required extension with `cargo install mdbook  mdbook-i18n-helpers mdbook-last-changed `.

+4. Install `scarb` using [asdf](https://asdf-vm.com/) with `asdf install`.
+Alternatively, you can install `scarb` manually by following the instructions [here](https://docs.swmansion.com/scarb/).

-3. Start the development server:
+5. Start the development server:

 ```
 pnpm dev
 ```

 ## Working with Markdown Files

-All Markdown files (*.md) MUST be edited in English.
+All Markdown files (\*.md) MUST be edited in English.
 Follow these steps to work locally with Markdown files:

 - Make changes to the desired .md files in your preferred text editor.
 - Save the changes, and your browser window should automatically refresh to reflect the updates.